peerezjoao/peerezjoao/README.md

 <br>

 - Systems Analysis and Development undergraduate student at FATEC.
-RPA Developer with experience in both Data Analysis and Supply Chain.
+Developer with experience in both Data Analysis and Supply Chain.
 Focused on learning new things to achieve higher standards.
 Committed, team-player and a result-oriented professional.

 ##